-CWES - First steps to economic safetyIf you are thinking about leaving an abusive partner, or you want to establish some financial independence, there are a few steps you can consider taking.
-This fact sheet from the Centre for Women's Economic Safety is available in English, Arabic, Simplified Chinese, Vietnamese, Thai, Korean, Spanish.
+CWES - Steps to Financial safetyIf you are thinking about leaving an abusive partner, or you want to establish some financial independence, there are a few steps you can consider taking.
+This checklist from the Centre for Women's Economic Safety is available in English, Arabic, Simplified Chinese, Vietnamese, Thai, Korean, Spanish and Tamil.

 Back Economic Abuse Resources